PonyLucky/ComicReader/README.md

 # ComicReader

 ComicReader is a comic manager + viewer.
-This app is multiplatform, and is written in Python 3.11.
-It uses PyQt6 for the GUI.
+This app is multiplatform, and is written in Python 3.11 (Should support earler versions).
+It uses PyQt5 for the GUI.

 ## Installation